McKinley County Court Records

 McKinley County Probate Court Records

 The McKinley County Probate Court is established by the New Mexico Constitution and handles informal, uncontested estate matters.
-The Probate Judge is a part-time elected position, and the office schedule varies by month.
-To schedule an appointment or inquire about records, contact the County Clerk’s office at (505) 863-6866.
+The Probate Judge is a part-time elected position and the office schedule varies by month — call ahead to schedule an appointment or ask about records at (505) 863-6866.

 Probate Court Jurisdiction